l3robot/ulavalSFM/README.md

 --Unstable now--

 Tested on CentOS6 with a Lustre file system.
-It is named scratch/ and it is hard coded in the python script.
+The file system I've been using is named scratch/ and his path is hard coded in the python script.
 Change the code to make it work on your cluster should not be too difficult.

 ```Bash
 mv <your_image_dir_path> <your_ulavalsfm_bin_path>